 With Executive Officer Kevin Marvel on sabbatical, other managers on the AAS staff are taking turns writing this column.
-In this installment, Faye Peterson, Director of Membership Services, considers the many reasons to renew your membership in the Society.
+In this installment, Chris Biemesderfer, Director of Publishing, describes the ongoing evolution of the AAS journals in the digital age.

 Ten winners and four honorable mentions will receive support to present their dissertation talks at the 223rd AAS meeting in Washington, DC, in January.

 The second data release (DR2) for the Digital Access to a Sky Century @ Harvard (DASCH) is now available from the project website.
 DASCH provide images and fully processed astrometry and photometry from the digitized Harvard plates for the period 1885 to 1992.